Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 ```
 Inspire Greatness
 A bard of 9th level or higher can use her performance to inspire greatness in all her allies within 30 feet, granting extra fighting capability.
 To inspire greatness, all of the targets must be able to see and hear the bard.
-A creature inspired with greatness gains 10 bonus Hit Points and a +2 bonus on attack rolls and Saving Thorws vs. Death for next 4 rounds.
+A creature inspired with greatness gains 10 bonus Hit Points and a +2 bonus on attack rolls and Saving Throws vs. Death for next 4 rounds.
 These bonuses increase to 15 Hit Points and +3 to THAC0 and Saving Throws vs. Death at level 12.
 Every 6 levels thereafter the bonus Hit Points increase by +5 and THAC0 and Saving Throws vs. Death bonus increases by 1.
 ```
 ```
 Soothing Performance